Xangis/ZetaCalc/README.md

 This application is no longer actively maintained, and I'm unlikely to accept pull requests.
 It was more of an experiment to build a basic calculator using C# than a serious product.

+# Changelog

+﻿## Changes in Version 1.02:

+Made the UI and buttons slightly larger with bold text.
+Made the app DPI-aware by adding a manifest file.

+## Changes in Version 1.01:

+Fixed keyboard handling